GoldenStone02/BED-assignment/README.md

 # SP Air
-This my CA1 assignment for my backend development module where we're supposed to layout the backend foundations for a fullstack web application using Express and MySQL.
+This my CA2 assignment for my backend development module where we're supposed to layout the backend foundations for a fullstack web application using Express and MySQL.
+We would then create our frontend using HTML, CSS and Bootstrap, and connect it to our database using JQuery and Axios.

+## Setting Up
+- Run `npm i` to install all dependencies in terminal
+- Run `db_init.sql` to build the database schema
+- Update `.env` with your desired hosting port, DB user and password
+- `node server.js` to start the server

+## Modules and Libraries Used
+- Bootstrap
+- Axios
+- JQuery
+- Font Awesome
+- VantaJS
+- MomentJS

-## Features
+## Endpoints
 These are the features that are included in the project.
 ### Basic Endpoints
 - `Endpoint 1 - POST /users`